Experimental asymmetric relativistic zero-knowledge proofs with unconditional security

-\begin{definition} A graph $\mathbb{G}(V,E)$ is three-colorable if its vertices can be colored with only three colors, such that no two vertices of the same color are connected by an edge, i.e., $\forall \{u,v\}\in E$, $y_u\neq y_v$. \end{definition}
+\textbf{ Results}\\ Graph three-coloring problem is a nondeterministic polynomial-time (NP) complete problem, implying that any problem within the complexity class NP can be reduced to a graph three-coloring problem.
+Formally, a graph, $\mathbb{G}(V, E)$, where $V$ is the set of vertices and $E$ is the set of edges, is three-colorable if its vertices can be colored with only three different colors (denoted as $\forall k\in V, y_k \in \mathbb{F}_3$) such that no two adjacent vertices share the same color, i.e., $\forall \{u, v\}\in E$, $y_u\neq y_v$.
+(See Supplementary Note 1.2 of the Supplementary Information for details.)

-Figure~S\ref{fig:3-coloring} illustrates a three-colorable graph and its possible color permutations.
-The three-coloring problem, an NP-complete problem, holds significant implications for the design of ZKPs~\cite{alikhani2021experimental,li2023device}.
-This problem asks whether a given graph is three-colorable, i.e., whether the vertices of the graph can be colored using only three colors such that no two adjacent vertices share the same color.
-All NP problems can be converted to the three-coloring problem with a polynomial-time algorithm~\cite{arora2009computational}, ensuring that a ZKP protocol for three-coloring readily extends to all problems within the NP complexity class.
-This inherent computational intractability motivates the development of efficient and secure ZKP protocols for this problem.
-As shown in Fig. S~\ref{fig:3-coloring}, any permutation of a valid three-coloring remains a valid solution.
-Therefore, the number of possible three-colorings is at least $|\Pi| = 6$ for any three-colorable graph, corresponding to the six cyclic permutations of three colors.